-Heimstaden is a large privately owned residential real estate company in Northern Europe, investing in properties with strong locations in growth areas in Sweden, Denmark, Norway, the Netherlands, Germany and the Czech Republic.
+Heimstaden is a large residential real estate company in Northern Europe, investing in properties with strong locations in growth areas in Sweden, Denmark, Norway, the Netherlands, Germany and the Czech Republic.
 The Company is the parent company in the Group.
-A significant part of the Company's and the Group's operations relate to Heimstaden Bostad, which is owned together with, mainly, pension funds, including Alecta.
-The Company also conduct business through other, wholly owned as well as jointly owned, subsidiaries.
+A significant part of the Company's and the Group's operations, assets and revenues relate to Heimstaden Bostad (together with its subsidiaries, the "Main Holding" (see section Error!
+Reference source not found.
+"Heimstaden B ostad" below)) which is owned together with, mainly, pension funds, including Alecta.
+As at 31 December 2020, the Company held, indirectly, approximately 50.5 per cent. of the votes and approximately 41.2 per cent. of the total number of shares in Heimstaden Bostad.
+It follows that the Company is particularly dependent upon dividends from Heimstaden Bostad to be able to meet its obligations under the Bonds.
+The Company has a group-wide management agreement in place with Heimstaden Bostad, whereby the Company provides head office functions such as legal, group accounting, group treasury, transaction team, HR, communication and senior management.
+The management agreement is running until 10 October 2032.